NoteChart and EasyNoteChart

 All mouse events (other than the mouse wheel) have been enhanced to include a domainTS property of type java.util.Date that corresponds to the x,y coordinates in the event.
 This property can be None if there's no data displayed.

-The NoteChart and EasyNoteChart components accept two datasets containing annotations to display, a primary and an alternate.
+The NoteChart and EasyNoteChart components for Vision accept two datasets containing annotations to display, a primary and an alternate.
 Although all features are available in both datasets, the primary dataset 'notes' is expected to contain prioritized annotations from a suitable database of events, where the alternate dataset 'altNotes' is expected to contain one or more unprioritized annotations supplied by your gui.
 (Such as user-entered annotations that haven't been saved to your database yet.)

 Each annotation dataset must supply 't_stamp' and 'text' columns, and may optionally supply 'priority', 'tooltip', and/or 'color' for each annotation.
 For best performance, database bindings should use a WHERE clause to restrict the time span to the same as the plot, and should use ORDER BY t_stamp.